 With over 700 million modern and historical occurrence records in GBIF and 18 million paleo-occurrence records in Neotoma (Fig. 1), traditional statistical methods for analyzing, modeling, and forecasting ecological patterns often cannot be applied without compromising analysis scope.
 Many SDM methods, though popular in the literature and highly skillful, are not designed to leverage parallel processing or distributed computing, and cannot be scaled to huge datasets.
 Other scientific fields, including bioinformatics (Schatz et al., 2010), genomics (Stein, 2010), climate analytics (Schnase et al., 2015), as well as private industry (Mosco, 2014), have adopted these and other computing techniques to cope with large datasets.
 As the volume of ecological data increases and the need for accurate, high resolution projections of biotic distributions and extinction risk become more pressing, solving data volume challenges by reducing project scope (e.g., Bolker et al., 2009) can no longer be considered a valid option.
 Cloud computing provides a platform on which to undertake large-scale ecological analysis (Hampton et al., 2013; Michener & Jones, 2012), by providing “ubiquitous, convenient, and on-demand network access to a shared pool of configurable computing resources that can be rapidly provisioned and released with minimal management effort” (Mell & Grance, 2012).
 The rapid commercialization of cloud computing and the widespread availability of public cloud products through providers like Amazon Web Services (AWS) and Google’s Cloud Compute Engine (GCE) have put a seemingly unlimited supply of computing resources at scientists’ disposal.

 Moreover, the cloud’s novel business model of charging customers for the use of virtual machines (VMs) rather than the purchase of physical hardware provides a highly flexible platform for scientific computing.
 This operating model lets consumers scale their resources depending on computational demand (Hassan, 2011).
 Users are therefore not locked in to a single hardware configuration, and can choose to add or remove different hardware components as the problem changes (Armbrust et al., 2009).
-While the exact costs of migrating to a cloud environment are difficult to estimate (but see Sun & Li, 2013), the computational time gains achieved by running models on highperformance virtual instances can be significant (Yang et al., 2011a).
+While the exact costs of migrating to a cloud environment are difficult to estimate (but see Sun & Li, 2013), the computational time gains achieved by running models on high-performance virtual instances can be significant (Yang et al., 2011a).

 Given the cloud’s flexible computing options, biodiversity modelers are then faced with tradeoffs on at least three distinct axes: computing cost, model run time, and model accuracy.
 Moreover, in some situations, such as in web-based modeling systems or real-time modeling efforts, biodiversity modelers may seek to reduce variability in these three.
 At the present time, it is unclear when, if ever, the benefits in reduced computing time reaped from a high-performance computing solution outweigh the incurred financial costs, particularly in the context of climate-driven ecological forecasting models.